XinnyLiuu/StocksWatch/README.md

 		}
 	});
 ```
-In the snippet above, when `db.select("select * from users")` returns a promise that is rejected, the rejection reason is passed as`err`. `err` is then caught in the `catch` of the `then / catch` block, which is then passed into the `catch` of a `try / catch` block and throws an instance of the `DatabaseException` exception.
-When the exception is thrown and caught, the program logs the rejection reason and the stack trace to the console.
+In the snippet above, when `db.select("select * from users")` returns a promise that is rejected, the rejection reason is passed as `err`. `err` is then caught in the `catch` of the `then / catch` block, which is then passed and thrown in an instance of the `DatabaseException` exception.
+When the exception is caught, the program logs the rejection reason and the stack trace to the console.
 Since the server is hidden from the eyes of users, logging to the console is fine.
-However, in the case that the server is used by the client such and requires an immediate response such as an API endpoint, we need to handle things differently.
+However, in the case that the server is used by the client that requires an immediate response such as an API endpoint, we need to handle things differently.

 Below is code that is used to expose an endpoint for the client to consume data regarding the monthly prices of a stock.